 Mitigating the impacts of residues generation is one major concerns of Eurofarma, thus betting in partnerships, researches and investments in technologies.

-To mitigate the impacts of waste generation, Eurofarma has done pioneering partnerships with universities to find practical solutions to facilitate the decontamination of the primary packages of medicines by consumers themselves.
-The aim is to enable the allocation for the urban selective collection system.
-To date, this residue is classified as hazardous, being directed to thermal destruction.
+The generation of waste is the main environmental impact from Eurofarma industrial and commercial activities.
+Mitigating these impacts is one of the company’s chief concerns, and it has invested in improvements in waste management, and also in pioneer partnerships with universities to find practical solutions to make feasible the de-contamination of primary packaging of medications by consumers.
+The objective is to make possible the destination to the urban selective collection system.
+To date, this type of waste is classified as dangerous, being forwarded to thermal destruction.

-Hazardous residues: the final disposal – incineration and co-processing
+Final destination – incineration and co-processing

-Hazardous residues: cells and batteries
+Piles and batteries

 Destination and metal recovery – Eurofarma makes available at its Units bins for piles and batteries.
 In addition to receiving wastes from collaborators, it also serves service providers and visitors.
 The materials are destined to re-processing, which is a process involving drying/calcination, chemical reaction, milling, balancing, formulation and mixes of the metallic salts and oxides extracted.
 The product obtained from this process is forwarded for use as dyes.